Navigate Caves Safely with Line Protocol Mastery

-Guidelines are the life lines used by cave divers to reference the exit in underwater caves.
-In case of loss of visibility the guideline will lead to the way out of the cave, back to the surface and to ambient air.
-One of the main reason for fatalities in cave diving involves the lack of use of a continuous guideline.
-It can be either for not running a temporary line from the open water to the permanent guideline or for passing from one line to another.
+One of the main reasons for cave diving fatalities involves the lack of continuous guidelines.
+Guidelines are the lifelines used by cave divers to reference the exit in underwater caves.
+The guideline leads the way to the cave entrance, back to the surface, and ambient air when visibility is lost.
+It can be either for not running a temporary line from the open water to the permanent guideline or passing from one line to another.

-For maximum safety, cave divers follow a continous guideline that can lead them all the way to the surface, even in total darkness.
-Directional markers such as arrows and personal non-directional markers such as “cookies” or REMs on the lines clearly indicate the exit.
+For maximum safety, cave divers follow continuous guidelines to lead them to the surface, even in total darkness.
+Directional markers such as arrows and personal non-directional markers such as “cookies” or REMs on the lines indicate the exit.

-Permanent lines are installed permanently in the cave to insure a properly installed guideline for further going exploration and visiting cave divers.
+Permanent lines are installed in the cave to ensure a properly installed guideline for further exploration and visiting cave divers.

-The permanent lines are often referred to as main line.
-They can begin close to the cave exit or further into the cave hidden from open water divers and prevent them to go into the cave without proper training.
-Divers travel to the mainline with a primary reel in order to keep a continuous guideline from the open water.
+The permanent lines are often referred to as the mainline.
+They can begin close to the cave exit or further into the cave, hidden from open water divers, and prevent them from entering it without proper training.
+Divers travel to the mainline with a primary reel to keep a continuous guideline from the open water.

 Navigation in Caves

-Sometimes a diver has to phisically move from one line to another this is a jump.
-It can go from the end of one line to the middle of another, or from the middle of a line to the end or middle of another.
+Sometimes, a diver has to move physically from one line to another; this is a jump.
+It can go from the end of one line to the middle of another or from the middle of a line to the end or middle of another.

-A gap is when going from the end of one line to the end of another.
+A gap goes from the end of one line to the end of another.

 Personal line markers properly mark the exit.
-It has to be in a clear way in order to be understood in zero visibility.
+It has to be straightforward to be understood in zero visibility.
 The diver will be able to find the way to the open water area of the cave entrance.

-Divers have to install a temporary gap or jump line to go from one line to the other.
+Divers must install a temporary gap or jump line to go from one line to another.
 Line markers such as directional or non-directional should also indicate and mark the exit.

 Proper use of reels and placement of lines is essential for efficient cave diving.
-The line has to be laid maintaining tension.
-It should be placed close to the cave floor so divers can swim above it.
+The line has to be laid, maintaining tension.
+The diver should place it close to the cave floor so divers can swim above it.

-You will learn more about the use of guidelines and line markers and practice their uses in real caves and various scenarios during your cave diving training.
+During your Cave Diving Training, you will learn more about guidelines and line markers and practice their uses in real caves and various scenarios.